 Research published in 2013 compared the performance of caffeinated endurance athletes to endurance athletes who had no caffeine in their system at all.
 The results were conclusive: when examining the athletes with caffeine versus the control group (who received a placebo), the athletes with caffeine ran 5% faster!

-The caffeinated athletes’ increased performance may be attributed to a special effect that caffeine has on the body.
+The caffeinated athletes’ increased performance may be attributed to caffeine’s special effect on the body.
 By consuming caffeine, fatty acids are released into the bloodstream as an available energy source.

 The body can then utilize the fatty acids rather than depleting glycogen stores, or immediate energy.
 This leads to faster performance over a longer period of time!